Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 ```

 Key points:
-- `ArchitypeType` represents the type of an architype itself (object, node, etc.)
+- `ArchetypeType` represents the type of an archetype itself (object, node, etc.)
-- `ArchitypeInstanceType` represents an instance of an architype.
+- `ArchetypeInstanceType` represents an instance of an archetype.
 - Both implement proper equality and hash methods for efficient comparison.
-- `ArchitypeKind` distinguishes between different kinds of architypes.
+- `ArchetypeKind` distinguishes between different kinds of archetypes.
-- Placeholder for `EnumType`, which could inherit from `ArchitypeType` or be distinct.
+- Placeholder for `EnumType`, which could inherit from `ArchetypeType` or be distinct.
 - Type arguments for generic types are included as a placeholder for future Jac features.

 ### Type Factory